Supersymmetry Breaking with Fields, Strings and Branes: Six-Dimensional Orientifolds

 All these options are compatible with supersymmetry and do not need an open sector.
 They result in identical massless anomaly-free ${\cal N}= (1,0)$ {\it closed} spectra~\cite{dp,gepner} that comprise, together with the gravitational multiplet, nine tensor multiplets, eight of which originate from the twisted sector, and twelve hypermultiplets, eight of which originate from the twisted sector~\cite{poltens}.
 One can verify that with 9 tensor multiplets and 12 hypermultiplets eq.~\eqref{grav_anomaly_6} is satisfied, so that a generalized Green--Schwarz mechanism as in~\cite{orientifolds8} can eliminate the residual reducible contributions to the gravitational anomaly.

 The new Klein bottle has replaced a hypermultiplet with a tensor multiplet at eight of the fixed points.
 The corresponding transverse channel amplitude is \beq \tilde{\cal K} \ = \ \frac{2^5}{4} (Q_o + Q_v) \Biggl( v_4 \sum_n \frac{q^{\frac{1}{\alpha'} (n+\frac{\epsilon_1}{2})^{{\rm T}} G (n+\frac{\epsilon_1}{2})}}{\eta^4} \ + \ \frac{1}{v_4} \sum_m \frac{q^{\alpha' (m+\frac{\epsilon_2}{2})^{{\rm T}} G^{-1} (m+\frac{\epsilon_2}{2})}}{\eta^4} \, , \Biggr) \eeq and has only massive contributions, since the vectors $\epsilon_1$ and $\epsilon_2$ are not vanishing.
-Consequently no massless tadpoles are generated, and no open sector is needed, as in the nine--dimensional model discussed in Section~\ref{sec:1Dtorus}.
+Consequently, no massless tadpoles are generated, and no open sector is needed, as in the nine--dimensional model discussed in Section~\ref{sec:1Dtorus}.
 These examples also indicate that 05${}_+$ planes imply the emergence of twisted tensor multiplets, while 05${}_-$ planes imply the emergence of hypermultiplets.

 Several generalizations of these supersymmetric constructions, in six and four dimensions, are discussed in~\cite{orientifolds_rev2} and in many works devoted to potential applications to Particle Physics, including~\cite{ibanez1,ibanez2,ibanez3,ibanez4,bert1,bert2,bert3,bert4,bert_rev,abpss,kakudual}, but we leave out further details to the references.
-We can now turn to illustrate the differences between this case and a variant where supersymmetry is broken, which we now turn to.
+We can now turn to illustrate the differences between this case and a variant where supersymmetry is broken.

 12pt